What Commissioners Will Be Looking for in High-Scoring Bids in 2026–2027

 - Transparent

-- Justified through workforce modelling
+- Justified through workforce modelling and deliverability assumptions

-- Aligned to Fair Cost of Care principles
+- Aligned to Fair Cost of Care principles (where applicable)

-Final thought: Winning in 2026–2027 requires readiness now
+Final thought: winning in 2026–2027 requires readiness now

 The providers who win the next commissioning cycle will be those who: